KxSystems/docs/docs/kb/timezones.md

 ### Via TimeZoneDB

-TimeZoneDB provides a csv generated from [IANA tz database](https://data.iana.org/time-zones/tz-link.html) which can be downloaded from [here](https://timezonedb.com/download).
+TimeZoneDB provides a CSV generated from [IANA tz database](https://data.iana.org/time-zones/tz-link.html) which can be downloaded from [here](https://timezonedb.com/download).
 Please check any current license details [here](https://timezonedb.com);

 The `time_zone.csv` can be loaded as follows: